 A bachelor’s degree in a computer-related field like computer science or management information systems (MIS) can be highly beneficial for management positions.

 Employers place value on IT managers who are knowledgeable both technically and with respect to business leadership.
-Management qualifications — such as a master’s degree in information technology management or business administration (MBA) — distinguish IT managers who have both leadership and technical skills.
+Management qualifications — such as a master’s degree in information technology management or business administration (MBA) — distinguish technology managers who have both leadership and technical skills.
 An MBA with a technology concentration is a popular option.

 Certifications and a knowledge of a broad array of technologies is helpful in understanding new technologies that come along, and how they can benefit the business.
 Managers also need to understand the basics of business management, as they must assign work, manage employees, and explain technologies to a wide variety of people inside and outside the business.